 Monitoring and Margin Collection.
-As described in further detail in response to Principle 6 (Margin), FICC collects Required Fund Deposits from its Members on a daily basis in accordance with the methodology set forth in each Division's Rule 4 (Clearing Fund and Loss Allocation).
-Such Required Fund Deposits are calculated based on, among other risk factors, the trading activity submitted to FICC on Members' own behalf and on behalf of any indirect participants that clear through them.
+As described in further detail in response to Principle 6 (Margin), FICC collects Required Fund Deposits (and, when applicable, Segregated Customer Margin) from its Members on a daily basis in accordance with the methodology set forth in each Division's Rule 4 (Clearing Fund and Loss Allocation) and the GSD Margin Component Schedule.
+Such margin deposits are calculated based on, among other risk factors, the trading activity submitted to FICC on Members' own behalf and on behalf of any indirect participants that clear through them.
 FICC may also require additional ("ad hoc") intraday margin should FICC deem it necessary or appropriate based on intraday market moves and intraday trading activity (whether the activity is that of the Member, or indirect participants who clear through the Member).
 FICC has established internal thresholds to identify significant changes in Sponsored Members' activity, and monthly reports are provided to the MRC and BRC when activity exceeds those internal thresholds.

-In addition, for each Category 2 Sponsoring Members, FICC monitors the total VaR Charge across all its GSD accounts against such Member's most recently reported regulatory net capital.
-If the ratio is greater than 1.0, the Category 2 Sponsoring Member is generally not permitted to submit additional activity into its Sponsoring Member Omnibus Account.
+In addition, for each Sponsoring Members, FICC monitors the total VaR Charge across all its GSD accounts against such Member's most recently reported regulatory net capital.
+If the ratio is greater than 1.0, the